 A400M - Heavy military transport.
 The A400M is designed to be the most capable new generation airlifter on the market today.
-It is designed to meet the needs of the world's Armed Forces and other potential operators for military, humanitarian and peacekeeping missions in the 21st century.
-The A400M is designed to do the job of three different types of military transport and tanker aircraft conceived for different types of missions: Tactical (short to medium range airlifter capability with short, soft and austere field operating performance), strategic (longer range missions for outsized loads), as well as tactical tanker.
+It is designed to meet the needs of the world's armed forces and other potential operators for military, humanitarian and peacekeeping missions in the 21st century.
+The A400M is designed to do the job of three different types of military transport and tanker aircraft conceived for different types of missions: Tactical (short to medium range airlifter capability with short, soft and austere field operating performance), strategic transport (longer range missions for outsized loads) as well as tactical tanker.

 A total of 174 aircraft have been ordered so far by the seven launch customer nations Belgium, France, Germany, Luxemburg, Spain, Turkey, the UK and one export customer, Malaysia.
 Type Certificate and Initial Operating Clearance have been achieved in 2013.
-Since then, 38 units have been delivered to six nations by the end of 2016.
+Since then, 57 units have been delivered to six nations by the end of 2017.
 The A400M is already deployed operationally since 2014 and military capability is expected to grow over time.

 Multi-role tanker transport - A330 MRTT.
-The A330 MRTT, a derivative of the Airbus A330 family, offers military strategic air transport as well as air-to-air refuelling capabilities.
+The A330 MRTT, a derivative of the Airbus A330 family, offers military strategic air transport as well as air-to-air refueling capabilities.
 Its large tank capacity is sufficient to supply the required fuel quantities without the need for any auxiliary tanks.
 This allows the entire cargo bay to be available for freight, with the possibility of incorporating standard LD3 or LD6 containers, military pallets and/or any other type of load device in use today, as well as the full cabin available for personnel transport.
-The A330 MRTT is equipped with state of the art refuelling systems, including an Aerial Refuelling Boom System (ARBS) and under-wing refuelling pods.
-At the end of 2016, the A330 MRTT programme has a total of 51 aircraft firm orders by seven nations, of which 28 already delivered and in service in four nations.
+The A330 MRTT is equipped with state of the art refueling systems, including an Aerial Refueling Boom System (ARBS) and under-wing refueling pods.
+At the end of 2017, the A330 MRTT programme has a total of 56 aircraft firm orders by eight customers, of which 29 already delivered and in service in four nations.

-Eurofighter Typhoon Combat Aircraft.
+Eurofighter Typhoon combat aircraft.
 The Eurofighter Typhoon multi-role combat aircraft (also referred to as Typhoon) has been designed to enhance fleet efficiency through a single flying weapon system capable of fulfilling both air-to-air and air-to-ground missions.

 The Eurofighter Jagdflugzeug GmbH shareholders are Airbus Defence and Space (46% share), BAE Systems (33% share) and Leonardo (21% share).
 With regard to series production, the respective production work shares of the participating partners within the Eurofighter Typhoon consortium stand at 43% for Airbus Defence and Space, 37.5% for BAE Systems and 19.5% for Leonardo.
-Airbus Defence and Space develops and manufactures the centre fuselage, flight control systems, identification and communication subsystems, and the right wing and leading edge slats for all aircraft, and is in charge of final assembly of aircraft ordered by the German and Spanish air forces.
+Airbus Defence and Space develops and manufactures the center fuselage and the right wing and leading edge slats for all aircraft, and is in charge of final assembly of aircraft ordered by the German and Spanish air forces.
+In addition Airbus Defence and Space is responsible for the development of the flight control system and the identification and communication sub-systems.